jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 [5] - https://github.com/joyent/libuv/wiki/Projects-that-use-libuv

-# 2 Understanding the basic links between v8, Node.js, and JavaScript
+# 2 Understanding the link between v8 and JavaScript

 In this section we will learn some of the basic links between data types, functions and th rest of the basic parts of JavaScript.
 We will understand how to create primitive data types in C++ and how to do the same in JavaScript.
 I make the assumption that you have a basic understanding of JavaScript and Node.js.

-## Isolates
+## 2.x Isolates

 In v8, isolates in represent an isolated instance of a v8 engine.
 Every v8 isolate has a completely unique state and objects from any isolate should not be mixed with other isolates.
 During initialization v8 creates a default isolate and enters its scope.
 Other isolates may be created and used with each other in parallel running in separate threads.
 An isolate may only be entered by one thread at any given time during execution.
 [1]